postsharp/Metalama.Documentation/conceptual/deployment/dotnet-tool.md

 uid: dotnet-tool
 ---

-# Installing Metalama Command Line Tools
+# Installing the Metalama Command-Line Tool

-In order to register a license key or access some configuration settings, you need to install Metalama Command-Line Tools, an extension to the `dotnet` command-line utility.
+In order to register a license key or access notifications, you need to install Metalama Command-Line Tool, an extension to the `dotnet` command-line utility.

-In order to install Metalama Command Line Tools, execute this at the command prompt:
+To install Metalama Command-Line Tool, execute the following at the command prompt:

-1. While Metalama is in preview, check the latest version of the `Metalama.Tool` package on [nuget.org](https://www.nuget.org/packages/Metalama.Tool).
+1. While Metalama is in preview, review the latest version number of the [Metalama.Tool](https://www.nuget.org/packages/Metalama.Tool) package on on Nuget
-2. Execute this at the command prompt:
+2. Execute the following at the command prompt:

     ```
     dotnet tool install -g metalama.tool -version <VERSION>